-Any employee who fails to report for work and does not notify his/her person in charge within three workdays, and who cannot give an acceptable reason for his/her absence, shall be considered as having abandoned his/her position.
+Any employee who fails to report for work and does not notify their person in charge within three workdays, and who cannot give an acceptable reason for their absence, shall be considered as having abandoned their position.
 An employee shall be afforded the opportunity to rebut such presumption and demonstrate that there was an acceptable reason for not having informed the Employer.